Hanbit-Kang/mypokemon/README.md

 # License
 ```
-Designed and developed by 2022 Hanbit-Kang (Hanbit Kang)
+Designed and developed by 2022 hanbikan(Hanbit Kang)

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.